Youth Pledge: Background

 In October 1928, the second Indonesian youth congress was held in three locations.
-In the first session held on 27 October 1928 in the Katholieke Jongelingenbond building, the hope was expressed that the congress would inspire the feeling of unity.
-The second session saw discussions about educational issues held in Oost Java Bioscoop building.
-In the third and final session on 28 October, it was held at Jalan Kramat Raya No, 106, which was a house owned by Sie Kong Lian, this event was closed by the hearing of the future Indonesian national anthem Indonesia Raya by Wage Rudolf Supratman played with violin, and sang by Haji Agus Salim's daughter, Theodora Atia "Dolly" Salim, but was modified slightly to not provoke Dutch authority.
+The first session was held on 27 October 1928 in the Katholieke Jongelingenbond building, where hope was expressed for the congress to inspire the feeling of unity.
+The second session saw discussions about educational issues held in the Oost Java Bioscoop building.
+The third and final session on 28 October was held at Jalan Kramat Raya No, 106, which was a house owned by Sie Kong Lian.
+This event was closed by the hearing of the future Indonesian national anthem Indonesia Raya by Wage Rudolf Supratman played with violin, and sang by Haji Agus Salim's daughter, Theodora Atia "Dolly" Salim, but was modified slightly to not provoke Dutch authority.

-The congress closed with a reading of the youth pledge.
+The congress was closed with a reading of the youth pledge.

 The pledge

 In Indonesian, with the original spelling, the pledge reads: